Sluicing: Case-marking in sluicing

-he has someone.DAT flattered but I know not who.DAT

-"He flattered someone, but I don't know who."

-The sluiced wh-phrase must bear the same case that its counterpart in a non-elided structure would bear Merchant, (2001).
+The sluiced wh-phrase must bear the same case that its counterpart in a non-elided structure would bear.

 Preposition-stranding in sluicing

-It has been concluded that languages that forbid preposition-stranding in question formation also forbid it in sluicing Merchant (2001), Stjepanovic, (2008), as in the following example from German:
+It has been concluded that languages that forbid preposition-stranding in question formation also forbid it in sluicing, as the following German example shows:

-Er hat mit jemandem gesprochen, aber ich weiß nicht, *(mit) wem.

-he has with someone spoken but I know not with who

-"He spoke with someone, but I don't know (with) who."

-Examples of languages where p-stranding does not occur are Greek, German, and Russian.
+Examples of languages in which p-stranding does not occur are Greek, German, and Russian.

 Much research has been done to determine if sluicing can allow for preposition-stranding in a non-preposition-stranding language.
-Stjepanović, (2008) conducted research on whether this is possible in the non-preposition-stranding language, Serbo-Croatian.
+Stjepanović conducted research on whether that is possible in Serbo-Croatian, a non-preposition-stranding language.
 She concluded that there is not enough evidence to contradict the initial claim made by Ross.
-However, she did find that a preposition may be lost or removed from a sentence under sluicing in Serbo-Croatian.
-More research is to be conducted to confirm the official cause of this preposition-loss.
+However, she found that a preposition may be lost or removed from a sentence under sluicing in Serbo-Croatian.
+More research is to be conducted to confirm the official cause of the loss of preposition.

-An example of the preposition-loss shown by Stjepanović, (2008) is displayed below.

-Petar je sakrio igradku ispod jedne stolice i pored jednog zida, ali ne znam (ispod) koje stolice i (pored) kojeg zida.